-Component 1 Listening (40%)
+Component 1: Listening (40%)

 This is a 1 hour and 15 minutes exam at the end of the course.
-Questions will relate to unprepared pieces of music from Western Classical music and from around the world, listened to on a CD.
+You will listen to recorded music and answer questions on unprepared pieces of Western Classical music and from around the world.
 The questions will test students' understanding and perception of the music.
 Students will also be expected to follow a skeleton score.
 Questions will require short answers or be in multiple choice formats.

-During this written exam, students will also be assessed on TWO areas of study previously chosen.
+During this written exam, students will also be assessed on TWO areas of study previously studied.

-Section A: Music from around the World.
+- Section A: Music from around the World.
 Students will study in detail the music from a specific region of the world.
-In the 2021 examinations the focus is Caribbean and Calypso Music.
-They will be expected to identify the instruments used and describe the texture and the structure of the music.

-Section B: Set Works.
-Students will prepare in detail the set work, which will be part of Mozart's Piano Concerto 21 in 2021.
-They will hear one or two extracts and a skeleton score of the extract will be provided in the question paper.
+In the 2023 examinations the focus is Indian Music.
+They will be expected to identify the instruments used and describe some of the main musical features. - Section B: Set Works.
+Students will prepare in detail the set work, which will be part of Haydn's Symphony 100 in 2023.
+Students will hear one or two extracts and a skeleton score of the extract will be provided in the question paper.
 They will be expected to answer questions on aspects of the music.

-Apart from specialist musical terms, the paper is not linguistically demanding, and may be confidently attempted by ESL learners.
+Apart from specialist musical terms, the paper is not linguistically demanding, and may be confidently attempted by EAL learners.

-Component 2 Performing (30%)
+Component 2: Performing (30%)